Roman Baths in Ephesus

 Roman Baths Heating System

 In Roman baths, water must flow continuously.
 This water flow is provided by aqueducts and requires sophisticated engineering skills.
 Early baths in ancient Rome often used natural hot springs to provide hot water.
-Still, from the 1st century BC more sophisticated heating systems were used, such as underfloor (hypocaustic) heating powered by wood-burning furnaces, called prafurniae.
-There are many Roman baths using these systems in the city of Ephesus.
-The ones that have been unearthed so far are the Scholastica Baths, Varius Baths, The Baths of Constantine also known as Harbor Baths, and The baths at the East Gymnasium.
+Still, from the 1st century BC, more sophisticated heating systems were used, such as underfloor (hypocaustic) heating powered by wood-burning furnaces, called prafurniae.
+Many Roman baths use these systems in the city of Ephesus.
+The ones that have been unearthed so far are the Scholastica Baths, Varius Baths, the Baths of Constantine, also known as Harbor Baths, and the Baths at the East Gymnasium.

 Add Comment